 Buying and selling a property is a complex transaction that you shouldn’t enter on your own.

 For high-value properties, it’s often wise for both the buyer and owner to hire either an attorney or a real estate agent to help draft a contract and a promissory note.

 A professional can also help calculate the rate of interest and monthly payments.

 12. There Can Sometimes be High-Interest Rates in Owner Financed Land for Sale

-Just like the price, the owner entirely controls the interest rates, and thus they’re often higher than traditional lenders would offer.
+Just like the price, the owner entirely controls the interest rates, and thus the rate can often be higher than traditional lenders would offer.

 Why?
 Because the seller assumes some risk by offering owner financing and the interest rate is used to offset the risk.